 Rectal Microbicides Fact Sheet

-- Rectal microbicides are products – that could take the form of gels, douches or fast-dissolving rectal tablets – being developed and tested to reduce a person’s risk of HIV or other sexually transmitted infections from anal sex.
+- Rectal microbicides are products – that could take the form of gels, douches, suppositories or fast-dissolving rectal tablets called inserts – being developed and tested to reduce a person’s risk of HIV or other sexually transmitted infections from anal sex.

-- The risk of becoming infected with HIV during unprotected anal sex is 10 to 20 times greater than unprotected vaginal sex.
+- The risk of becoming infected with HIV during condomless anal sex is 10 to 20 times greater than condomless vaginal sex.
 Because the rectal lining is only one-cell thick, the virus can more easily reach immune cells to infect.

-- If proven effective, rectal microbicides could protect against HIV in people who are unable or reluctant to use condoms every time they have sex, or who do not want to take a daily pill (pre-exposure prophylaxis, or PrEP) to reduce their risk of HIV.
-Just as there are multiple choices in contraception to prevent pregnancy, a rectal microbicide could give people who practice anal sex an additional option for HIV prevention, and importantly, one that could be used around the time of sex.
+- If proven effective, rectal microbicides could help protect against HIV in people who are unable or reluctant to use condoms every time they have sex, or who do not want to take a daily pill (pre-exposure prophylaxis, or PrEP) to reduce their risk of HIV.
+Just as there are multiple contraception options to prevent pregnancy, rectal microbicides could expand choices for HIV prevention by providing methods that are short-acting, non-systemic and used around the time of anal sex.

 - Rectal microbicides are not yet available outside of clinical trials.
 Researchers first need to be sure they are safe and then conduct additional studies to find out whether they are effective against HIV.

-- In the first Phase II trial of a rectal microbicide, completed in 2016, researchers found that a reduced glycerin formulation of tenofovir gel was safe and effective, particularly when used around the time of sex compared to daily use, among men who have sex with men (MSM) and transgender women.
+- In the first Phase II trial of a rectal microbicide, completed in 2016, researchers found that a reduced glycerin formulation of tenofovir gel was safe and effective, particularly when used around the time of sex compared to daily use, among cisgender men and transgender women who engage in anal intercourse.
 Researchers are continuing to explore new potential products and delivery methods for rectal microbicides.

 Although most microbicide research has focused on products to prevent HIV during vaginal sex, anal sex is practiced by people of all genders and sexualities around the world.
 According to some estimates, the risk of becoming infected with HIV through anal sex is 20 times greater than vaginal sex because the rectal lining, the mucosa, is thinner and much more fragile than the lining of the vagina.

 MTN researchers also have conducted studies of tenofovir gel as a rectal microbicide.
-Unlike the earlier studies, this research focused on a different population of vulnerable individuals who acquire HIV through anal sex rather than vaginal sex.
+Unlike the earlier studies, this research focused on individuals vulnerable to HIV from anal sex rather than vaginal sex.
 Because tenofovir gel could work differently against HIV in rectal tissue, researchers wanted to learn whether it was safe and acceptable to use rectally with an applicator.
 An early study found that the vaginal formulation of tenofovir gel caused gastrointestinal side effects when used in the rectum, so researchers tested a reformulated version of the gel with less glycerin in a follow-up study called MTN-007.
 That study found the reformulated gel to be safe and acceptable.

 Two Phase I studies, CHARM-01 and CHARM-02, comparing the safety, acceptability and distribution of three formulations of tenofovir gel – the vaginal formulation, the reduced glycerin formulation and a rectal-specific formulation – have been completed.
-Another recently completed study, CHARM-03, comparing the safety, acceptability and distribution of maraviroc gel (used in the rectum and vagina) to oral maraviroc, is expecting results later in 2018.
-These studies are being led by the Combination HIV Antiretroviral Rectal Microbicide (CHARM) Program.
-An additional study, Project Gel, reported results in 2016, and found tenofovir gel safe and acceptable as a rectal microbicide in young MSM and transgender women.
+These studies were led by the Combination HIV Antiretroviral Rectal Microbicide (CHARM) Program.
+An additional study, Project Gel, reported results in 2016, and found tenofovir gel safe and acceptable as a rectal microbicide in young cisgender men and transgender women who practice anal sex.

 Other research-based programs underway include DREAM (Delivery of Rectal Enema as Microbicide), which is exploring the delivery of a rectal microbicide as a single dose enema (or douche), and PREVENT (Griffithsin-based Rectal Microbicides for Prevention of Viral Entry), which is addressing the need for a non-ARV based rectal microbicide.